plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Upon taking Individual Initiative, you must explain your action to any Rôle Leads who may be significantly affected.
 Upon request of any such Rôle Lead, you must take further actions to help resolve any Tensions created by your Individual Initiative.
 You must also refrain from taking similar Individual Initiative upon request of any such Rôle Lead.

 You must prioritize the communication and restoration required by this section over your regular work.
-However, a Cercle Lead of a Cercle that contains all Rôles affected by your action may change this default priority.
+However, a Premier Lien of a Cercle that contains all Rôles affected by your action may change this default priority.

 ## Article 3: Gouvernance